Skip to Content

 • A shared test environment is a place for you to test your projects away from other projects of other LOBs, though with other projects from your LOB.

 • A production shared environment is a place for you to deploy your LOB projects that should be placed into production.
-Though all projects in all production shared environments will go into the production Joule, only people given permission to your production shared environment will be able to make use of your projects.
+Though all projects in all production shared environments will go into the production Joule, only people given permission to your production shared environment will be able to make use of your projects, skills and agents.

-1. In the same environments screen, click Create.
+1. In the same environments screen, you would click Create (for you this is disabled).

 Create environment

-2. In the Create Environment form, fill in the following:
+2. In the Create Environment form, you would fill in something like the following:

 Field Value